 I also invested in some sorting trays.
 I was planning to do a 1,000-piece puzzle to start, but even so, I opted to get a set of trays that would hold 1500/2000 pieces.
 It never hurts to have a little more space to sort pieces, plus, I can use them with larger puzzles in the future.
 The main reason I purchased the trays though, is that they stack up nicely and have a LID, which will keep my nosy cat from stealing the pieces!

 I like to think ahead, so I realized that once I received my new items and was all set to work my puzzles, there would still come the time when I would need to put it up for the night.
-I needed a place to store the board and the bracket.
+A place was needed to store the board and the bracket.
 Once again, I had to put my thinking cap on to figure out just how I would manage that.

 It ended up that I needed to re-organize my room.
 I needed to clear space under my bed, because that would be where I would store the board.
 But where to put the things under my bed?
-I settled on some nice shelves that weren’t outside of my budget.
+This issue was solved with the purchase of some nice shelves that weren’t outside of my budget.
 I bought 2 sets, and then I went to work on getting my room ready.
 It took me a little over a day, but I cleared everything out from under the lower half of my bed, which now gives me plenty of room to store the board under there.

 The Big Day Finally Arrives: